 How much money will you need to shore up a comfortable retirement?
-Here are three strategies that may help you optimize your 401(k) plan in the year ahead.
+Here are three strategies that may help you optimize your 401(k) plan.

 Life expectancy continues to expand, thanks to new advances in medical care and a focus on better health habits.
 A longer life often means more years in retirement, which could last 30 years or more.